WIFT-AT Telefilm Talent to Watch Program

 Cultural Impact and Audience Reach Potential—the applicant’s promotional strategy to make the film available to its target audience.

-All questions and submissions can be emailed to Tara Thorne: tara@wift-at.com
+All questions and submissions can be emailed to info@wift-at.com.